Jerome-Saltmarsh/neural_stream/README.md

 # Neural Stream
-Neural stream is a library designed to simplify reactive programming.
+Neural stream is a library designed to simplify reactive programming and introduces a new paradigm called neurologically oriented programming.

 It provides an interface exactly like a normal stream to make it easy to pickup for anyone already familiar with streams however with several key differences.